It’s a special experience for a professor to see which lessons have stuck with students over many years of teaching.

 Curreri said that she is excited for her former professor to begin this new chapter in his life.
 “He is leaving a great legacy at Trinity,” she said.
 “He is such a hard worker, and he cares about his students so much.
 I am definitely sad to see him go, knowing that he will no longer be able to guide students in the years to come, after making such a strong impact on so many students’ lives, mine included.”

-After retiring, David is unsure of how he wants to spend his free time.
+After he retires, David is unsure of how he wants to spend his free time.
 “My wife and I would like to travel.
 What I do is probably not going to be academic in the way a lot of my life was organized.
 One of the ideas I toyed with is working with Habitat for Humanity,” he said.
 “I wouldn’t mind doing some volunteering with an organization like that where the benefit is not earning income but helping people have quality housing.
 I don’t know what exactly I’m going to do, but it’s going to be a little out of the box—challenging, interesting, and worthwhile.”

 There’s only one other retirement gift David thinks would be appropriate: “I would like a tree to be planted on campus because I was known for giving out a lot of printed hand-outs in classes, and some people said that I should not waste so much paper,” he said.
 “So, in some ways, planting a tree is my way of trying to atone for all of the paper I’ve handed out in many, many classes over many, many years.”